GabrielMerigo/Pokedex-JS/README.md

 # :green_book: Pokedex-JS

-Application that shows all pokemon developed with Javascript.
+Application that shows all pokemon developed with javascript.